teaforthecat/bones-conf/README.md

 `:conf-files` *required*  A list of file paths that can be absolute or relative.
 The files will get read and parsed according to the file extension.
 Only .edn is supported out of the box but see below for others.
+Environment variables will be substituted in these strings, e.g.: if `APP_ENV=development`,  `"conf/$APP_ENV.edn"` -> `"conf/development.edn"`

 `:sticky-keys` *optional* Sometimes you want to keep the configuration values around when you set them in code and reload the component.